Sensory Bag Idea & Freebie

 Sensory Bag idea and Freebie

-Check out this fun sensory bag idea you can use at the beginning of the year or as a review game any time in the year!
+Check out this fun sensory bag idea you can use at the beginning of the year or as a review game any time of the year!
 All you need is a dry sensory idea, a baggie, and paper.
 Check out how to create this activity for your classroom.

-The Inspiration for the Idea
+The Inspiration for the Sensory Bag Idea

-First, I saw this AMAZING idea on Pinterest all about sensory bags using sight words and rice. http://handsonaswegrow.com/i-spy-sensory-bag/
+First, I saw this AMAZING idea on Pinterest all about sensory bags using sight words and rice. http://handsonaswegrow.com/i-spy-sensory-bag/ And I was inspired.

 Secondly, I wanted to make a sensory bag for the beginning of the year fun… and do it my way.
-So I look some white card stock and crayons and wrote letters on the paper. {I did trim the paper beforehand to make sure it fits into the baggie.
+So I took some white card stock and crayons and wrote letters on the paper. {I did trim the paper beforehand to make sure it fits into the baggie.

 How To Make This Activity